Multi-fold Correlation Attention Network for Predicting Traffic Speeds with Heterogeneous Frequency: Experiments

 \subsubsection{Overall Performance.}

 The performance measures used are the Mean Absolute Error (MAE), the Mean Absolute Percentage Error (MAPE), and Root Mean Square Error (RMSE).
-Table \ref{PerformanceTable} compares the performance of our proposed method with the baselines.
-The traditional time series based method (ARIMA) obtains poor performance, because it only relies on historical records of traffic speed values without taking into account the impact of spatial correlation and contextual factors.
-The classic regression methods (LR, SVR) achieve relatively better results than time series methods because they consider the spatial dependency of the local neighborhood as features or regularizations.
-However, they still fail to characterize the complex nonlinear spatiotemporal correlations.
-The {FMSTA} method can jointly consider both spatial and temporal dependencies (insufficiently) but fails to model the dynamic changes in the spatiotemporal correlations.
-The deep learning methods (ASTGCN, STGCN, BTSP) rely on techniques such as graph embedding, GCN to model the dynamic spatial correlations and RNN (LSTM) network to capture the nonlinear temporal correlations; thus they achieve better results than the above-mentioned methods.
-Our propose MCAN outperforms all these deep learn methods as it explicitly models the multi-fold spatial correlations as well as multi-fold temporal correlations, which provide discriminating features to better characterize the dynamic traffic situations.
-In addition, with embedding component, our model settles heterogeneous sampling frequency in data-cube while keeping time consistency by replacing operation and Chebyshev polinomials approximation.
-As such, our method not only sufficiently considers the multi-fold spatiotemperal correlations but efficiently addresses the issues due to heterogeneous granularity of traffic data.
+Table \ref{PerformanceTable} compares the performance of our proposed method with the baselines { on both selected datasets}.
+The traditional time series-based method (ARIMA) obtains poor performance { on both datasets}, because it only relies on historical records of traffic speed values without taking into account the impact of spatial correlation and contextual factors. { The classic regression methods SVR and LR both marginally outperform ARIMA on our dataset.
+On the Beijing dataset, SVR performs worse than ARIMA, while LR shows good performance.
+This indicates that the Beijing dataset in each 15 minutes shows higher linearity than our dataset (due to their data completion technique of dealing with missing data, i.e., using daily average value to fill up), which gives the LR method a better advantage.
+However, they still fail to characterize the complex nonlinear spatiotemporal correlations if the traffic situations change dramatically and dynamically. } { The LSTM and GCNLSTM learn short-and long-term dependencies that are inherent within speed time series in their architecture.
+GCLSTM improves the prediction by using GCN to capture spatial correlations.
+While it outperforms traditional methods, GCLSTM still shows lower performance compared with our models (MCAN and MCAN-nhte) on both datasets. } The deep learning methods (ASTGCN, STGCN, BTSP) rely on techniques such as graph embedding, GCN to model the dynamic spatial correlations and RNN (LSTM) network to capture the nonlinear temporal correlations; thus they achieve better results than the above-mentioned methods { on both datasets}. { DKFN shows better performance among deep learning models, as they do not rely on the absolute spatial neighbourhoods and nearby temporal time stamps, but instead introduce noisy measurements to incorporate more realism to real-world datasets, and enables the modelling of data distribution with large fluctuations. } Our proposed MCAN outperforms all these deep learn methods as it explicitly models the multi-fold spatial correlations as well as multi-fold temporal correlations, which provide discriminating features to better characterize the dynamic traffic situations.
+In addition, with embedding component, our model settles heterogeneous sampling frequency in data-cube while keeping time consistency by replacing operation and Chebyshev polinomial approximation.
+As such, our method not only sufficiently considers the multi-fold spatiotemperal correlations but efficiently addresses the issues due to the heterogeneous granularity of traffic data. { On the other hand, our ablation study with MCAN-nhte also shows top performance on both datasets even without embedding component and LSTM in Contextual Factor Module.
+This demonstrates that regardless of the datasets and time granularity (homogeneous or heterogeneous sampling frequency, short or long time intervals), our method and even its degraded version, can effectively incorporate multi-fold spatial and temporal correlations to accurately predict traffic situations.}